khulnasoft-lab/design.khulnasoft.com/contents/components/drawer.md

 ##### Close icon

-* The close icon is always present, right-aligned in the header, and center aligned vertically with the first line of the title.
+* The close icon is always present, right-aligned in the header, and center-aligned vertically with the first line of the title.

 #### Content